-You will receive information regarding your USERNAME and password by email.
+You will receive information regarding your USERNAME and password later in the course.

 - Initially, you can choose to do the assignments on your own computer, provided it has a unix-like environment with the g++ compiler, make, and git. - If you want to keep working on SciNet after the course, get an Alliance/SciNet account, See www.scinet.utoronto.ca/getting-a-scinet-account